DMKmod/BV-test/README.md

     terraform apply

-5. After terraform executes apply there will be an output with address of the AWS ELB load balancer, please use it to test availability of the web application(please note, it might take several minutes before it becomes available).
+6.After terraform executes apply there will be an output with address of the AWS ELB load balancer, please use it to test availability of the web application(please note, it might take several minutes before it becomes available).